SaleCheck/sale-check/README.md

   - [License](#license)

 ## About
 SaleCheck provides a service that makes tracking price drops a breeze.
-Simply enter the product URL and price CSS Selector and set your target price.
-Our system will constantly check for any price changes and notify you the moment your item is on sale.
-You can save time and money by letting us handle the monitoring, so you can focus on enjoying your savings!
+Simply enter the product URL and price CSS Selector and set the target price.
+The system will consistently check for any price changes and notify you the moment your item is on sale.
+You can save time and money by letting SaleCheck handle the monitoring, so you can focus on enjoying your savings!

 ## Features